 4. Red Rock Canyon State Park

 One of my favorite things to do on the way home from Mammoth is to stop at Red Rock Canyon State Park.
 About 30 minutes past Indian Wells Brewery, you’ll arrive at Red Rock Canyon State Park right off Highway 395.
 If you have time, park at the campground and take one of the many short hiking trails to the top of the rocks and check out the view.
 It’s beautiful!
-We actually camped here on our way to Death Valley National Park (click to read my blog post about it).
+We actually camped here on our way to Death Valley National Park.

 5. Musical Road

 About one hour past Indian Wells Brewing Company, you’ll arrive in Lancaster where you can check out Musical Road.
 (You can just put “Musical Road” in your Google Maps to take you there).
-This short road was built in such a way that when you drive over the strategically-placed grooves, you’ll hear the music of “William Tell Overture”.
+This short road was built in such a way that when you drive over the strategically-placed grooves with your windows down, you’ll hear the music of “William Tell Overture”.
 Apparently driving at a speed of 55mph produces the optimal sound quality.

 6. Antelope Valley Poppy Reserve

 If the right circumstances occur (based on the amount of rain/temperatures), a “Super Bloom” may happen, where the Southern California desert landscapes are covered in wildflowers.
-This happened last year and is expected to happen again this year!
 If you are driving back from Mammoth at the right time of year to see this, definitely stop by Antelope Valley Poppy Reserve (about 15 minutes from Musical Road) to check it out.